pablop16n/web-docs-scorer/README.md

 ### docscorer.py

 The main script, it will create a csv for each jsonl present in the input directory.
-The input jsonl files must contain the next columns:
+The input jsonl files should be named as shown in this example `ell_Grek.jsonl`, thus the entire file names should follow the convention of using the three-letter language code (ISO 639-3) and the four-letter script code (ISO 15924) separated by an underscore.
+These files must contain the next columns:
 - `id`: identifier of the document, must be unique.
-- `document_lang`: language label of the whole document.
-- `scores`: list of language probability scores from the language identifier.
+- `scores`: list of language probability scores from the language identifier (list of integer or float numbers, must be correlated with _langs_ field).
-- `langs`: list of language labels for each segment of the document.
+- `langs`: list of language labels for each segment of the document (list of ISO 639-3 language codes, must be correlated with _scores_ field).
 - `text`: text of the document.
 Segments must be separated by _\n_.

 The output csvs will contain the next columns.
 The final score will always be considered the _WDS_score_: